Legionaire13/fend-project-memory-game/README.md

 Once all pairs are found the player wins.

 ### 3. Required dependencies.
-To play the game you should have device of any screen size with a modern browser installed!
+To play the game you should have device with a modern browser installed!

 ## Contributing